 The next crucial step in complying with Colorado sales tax is to register for a sales tax permit.
 It’s actually illegal to collect tax without a permit.
 So to get all your ducks in a row, start with tax registration first.

-You can find directions about how to register in Colorado on their Department of Revenue website.
+You can find directions about how to file and register taxes in Colorado here.